-Snow skin mooncakes, also known as ice skin mooncakes or crystal mooncakes, make a beautiful non-baked treat for Mid-Autumn Festival.
+Snow skin mooncakes, also known as ice skin mooncakes or crystal mooncakes, make a beautiful no-bake dessert for Mid-Autumn Festival.

 Mid-Autumn Festival is just around the corner and mooncakes are the customary food eaten to celebrate the occasion.
 Traditional mooncakes are more like pastries rather than cakes, with a thin outer shell and a dense, sweet filling (red bean paste, lotus paste, taro paste, etc).
 While I’ve made the baked version before, I actually prefer to make snow skin mooncakes.

 Originally from Hong Kong, snow skin mooncakes are made with roasted glutinous rice flour, giving them a soft outer coating, similar to a super soft mochi.
 (For a slightly chewier texture, you can steam them before serving.)
 The delicate white shell gives them a snowy appearance, hence the name.
 With a little bit of food coloring, you can also make other colors.

 They are really easy and fun to make and make great gifts.
 You can find the mooncake molds on Amazon* in various sizes and designs.

 You’ll also need to make or buy filling and roasted glutinous rice flour.
 I purchased my roasted glutinous rice flour from a local Vietnamese supermarket.
 If you can’t find any in your area, I do have a recipe where you make your own roasted rice flour.